guifarias31/msfs_tbm930_project/README.md

 - ITT is a big problem.
 If I increase it, it overheats on the ground, and if a decrease it, it stays too low on cruise level.
 Asobo's cfg is very limited.
 I decided to don't touch on ITT until the next patch comes;

-- Inertial Separator is working but no indicating on in the panel;
+- Inertial Separator is working but not indicating as "ON" in the panel;

 - Still testing fuel consumption.
 If you enconter any problems, let me know.